SirbayC/Talio/README.md

 ## How to run it

+First, in order to set up the JavaFX dependencies, make sure to download the JavaFX SDK (19.0.2.1) and store it in an accessible location.
+Then, go to `File >> Project Structure >> Modules >> Dependency >> + (on left-side of window)`, referencing the directory where the unpacked SDK's `lib` folder is located.
+Don't change the default settings.

+Then, in `Run >> Edit Configurations`, add the following line to VM Options: `--module-path /path/to/JavaFX/lib --add-modules=javafx.controls,javafx.fxml`.

 To run the Talio application the client and server need to be started, this can be done in an arbitrary order.
 When connecting to the server make sure this has finished its start-up procedure.